XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: Requirements Analysis

 \section{Requirements Analysis}

 We want to understand the needs for visual analytics of \ac{AutoML} practitioners.
-Therefore, we first collect the requirements from different user groups through a literature review in combination with semi-structured interviews.
+Therefore, we first envision three prototypical usage scenarios for visual analytics in the context of \ac{AutoML} based on a literature review.
+To validate these scenarios, we collect the requirements from different user groups through a card-sorting exercise.
 Based on these results, we identify commonly requested explanations when using \ac{AutoML} systems and distill them into three key analytical needs that visualization can solve.
 Finally, we formulate four design goals for \name{XAutoML}.